 11. The total value of fraudulent transactions conducted using cards issued within the Single Euro Payments Area (SEPA) in 2018 was around €1.8 billion.

-12. In the UK, unauthorised financial fraud losses across payment cards, remote banking and cheques totalled nearly £784 million in 2020, a decrease of 5% compared to 2019.
+12. In the UK, unauthorized financial fraud losses across payment cards, remote banking, and cheques totaled nearly £784 million in 2020, a decrease of 5% compared to 2019.

 13. E-commerce fraud still represents 50% of total UK card fraud losses at £310 million, as criminals exploit personal and payment details that are retained by an ever-increasingly connected business landscape.